saky-semicolon/Introduction-to-Programming/README.md

 1. START and STOP
 2. INPUT or READ
 3. PRINT
-4. Operators-
+4. Operators- <br>
   a.
-Arithmetic Operators: ←; The expression X←6 means that a value 6 is assigned to the variable X. Examples: +, -, *, /, %
+Arithmetic Operators: ←; The expression X←6 means that a value 6 is assigned to the variable X. Examples: +, -, *, /, % <br>
   b.
 Relational Operators

 # Chapter-10